Davidhct/Expense-Tracker/README.md

 ### Summary

-Eexpense Tracker application is a single page application (SPA) that allows you to manage and track your Expense.<br>
+Expense Tracker application is a single page application (SPA) that allows you to manage and track your Expense.<br>

 #### The purpose of this project is: